6 Serious Side Effects Of Grape Seed Extract

 5. Drug Interactions

-Due to its potential blood thinning effects, grape seed extract can react with certain drugs, that include medicines for blood thinning.
-It also can react with anti-platelet drugs as well as pain relieving drugs like aspirin and ibuprofen.
-Cholesterol lowering drugs and prescription drugs like Methotrexate can also react with it.
+Due to its potential blood thinning effects, grape seed extract can adversely interact with certain drugs that include medicines for blood thinning.
+This interaction can react with anti-platelet drugs as well as pain relieving drugs, such as aspirin and ibuprofen.
+Cholesterol lowering drugs and prescription drugs such as methotrexate can also react with it and create toxicity.
 Hence, grape seed extract should not be used with any of these medications without medical advice.

 6. Other Minor Side Effects